xuming7up/cyberQNX/README.md

 * cd docker/scripts
 * ./dev_start.sh
-  *Note*: If docker images download fails, you can try to modify the docker repository:
-  vim docker/scripts/dev\_start.sh
-  DOCKER_REPO="apolloauto/apollo"`->`DOCKER_REPO="registry.baidubce.com/apolloauto/apollo"`
+  *Note*: The default way to enable the GPU inside docker: "docker run --gpus all";in some platforms you need to use parameters: "docker run --runtime=nvidia".
 * ./dev_into.sh
 * ./scripts/cmake_build.sh linux
-* output files: ./install.Linux.aarch64/
+* output folder: install.Linux.aarch64/

 ### Run examples